 SEO is the process of affecting online visibility of a website or web pages.
 The key idea is to optimize your site, in such a way that i becomes easily searchable or gets higher ranking on search engines like Google, Bing etc.

 SEO revolves around the concept called ‘keywords’.
-Keywords are basically a word or phrases which are searched on search engines.
+Keywords are basically a word or phrase which are searched on search engines.

 Components Of SEO